-A number of bidders have been invited to respond to this ITT.
 Any clarification given or extra information supplied by GambleAware will also be distributed to other bidders involved in the bid.
-Clarification questions are permitted up to the 1 October 2021 at midday - all clarification questions to be submitted to: commissioning@gambleaware.org
+Clarification questions are permitted up to midday on 13 October 2021 - all clarification questions to be submitted to: Zoe Blood, zoe.blood@gambleaware.org.